EleutherAI/website/content-blog/announcing-20B.md

 categories: ["Announcement"]
 ---

-**GPT-NeoX-20B will be publicly downloadable from The Eye on the <date datetime="2022-02-09">9th of February</date>.**
+**As of <date datetime="2022-02-09">February 9, 2022</date>, GPT-NeoX-20B checkpoints are available for [download from The Eye](https://mystic.the-eye.eu/public/AI/models/GPT-NeoX-20B) under Apache 2.0.** More in-depth information on GPT-NeoX-20B can be found in our [preliminary technical report](http://eaidata.bmk.sh/data/GPT_NeoX_20B.pdf).

-In the meantime, you can already try out the model using CoreWeave and Anlatan's new inference service, <a href="https://goose.ai/" title="We're dead serious, that is actually what it is called.">GooseAI</a>!
+Looking for a demo?
+Try GPT-NeoX-20B via CoreWeave and Anlatan's new inference service, <a href="https://goose.ai/" title="We're dead serious, that is actually what it is called.">GooseAI</a>!

 ---